A downloadable game

 The game can be controlled with a Fuller joystick and both Timex joysticks.

 The game is for ZX Spectrum 48K.
-There isn't any special version for ZX Spectrum 128K or Timex computers, there is only one game file which should work on all Spectrum compatible computers (except ZX Spectrum 16K), including less compatible ones.
+There isn't any special version for ZX Spectrum 128K or Timex computers, there is only one game file which loads into the base 48K memory and which should work on all Spectrum compatible computers (except ZX Spectrum 16K), including less compatible ones.
+However, if the game is loaded to a computer with an AY sound chip, it can use it for different sound, and if the computer has extended memory, it can be used for a repeated introduction and a high score table.

-The game is available as a TAP file, which can be used in ZX Spectrum emulators.
+The game is available as a TAP file (digital tape image), which can be used in ZX Spectrum emulators.
 It can also be used on a real ZX Spectrum computer using a card reader (DivIDE, DivMMC etc.), or it can be transferred to an audio tape if you prefer an old-school loading experience of the 1980s.

-On Dubna, the game works slowly in some situations because this computer only has half the processor frequency.
+On Dubna, the game works slowly in some situations, because this computer only has half the processor frequency compared to ZX Spectrum.

 I am not sure if the game works correctly on ZX Spectrum Next with HDMI output.
 I've had different feedback from different users, so I recommend using the RGB or VGA output of Spectrum Next.

-I don't know if the game works correctly on Timex TC 2048 NTSC, Czerweny CZ 2000, CZ Spectrum, CZ Spectrum Plus, DB Spectrum +, Elwro 800, Sprinter, Baltik, Hobbit, Samsung SPC-650, Spectral, HT 3080C or any other Spectrum compatible computers.
+I don't know if the game works correctly on Timex TC 2048 NTSC, Czerweny CZ 2000, CZ Spectrum, CZ Spectrum Plus, DB Spectrum +, Elwro 800, Sprinter, Baltik, Hobbit, Samsung SPC-650, Spectral, HT 3080C, CIP-03, Sizif, ZX Spectrum Vega, The Spectrum or any other Spectrum compatible computers.
 I didn't find any emulator of these machines, nor any users, so I can't test it.

-I didn't use any game-making engine, high-level language, program library, sound/music editor or modern graphics editor.
-The game is written in assembly language in the JOE text editor, the graphics are drawn in Art Studio in a ZX Spectrum emulator, and the code is compiled with Pasmo.
-I also didn't use any automatic code generation, everything is written manually.
+I didn't use any game-making engine, high-level language, program library, sound/music editor, PC graphics editor, compression (except the loading screen), automatic code generation or generative AI.
+The game is written manually in assembly language in the old JOE text editor and compiled with Pasmo, the graphics (including the loading screen) are drawn in Art Studio in a ZX Spectrum emulator, and the sound is also written in assembly language.

 There is no raster multicolour engine or similar effects during gameplay, only the colouring of the standing monkey in the introduction is manually timed to use more colours that usual.

 I didn't use any source code of the original arcade game, I've never seen it, and I don't think it would be very useful on ZX Spectrum (although it uses the same Z80 processor).
-Therefore, even though I tried to make the game as accurate as possible, some of the behaviours are a little different, and the graphics and sound had to be done in a completely different way.
+Moreover, I usually don't understand other people's programs very well, and I didn't want to make a port but to program everything my way.
+Therefore, even though my version of the game is based on the arcade version, some behaviours may differ slightly.
+The screen layout needed to be shortened a bit, because the graphical parts are the same size as in the arcade version, but the arcade screen is vertical and the Spectrum screen is horizontal.
+The graphics and sound are made after the arcade game, but it had to be done in a completely different way (especially character based two-colour Spectrum graphics without sprites).

 StatusReleased